-2014/15

-£000
+2016/17 £000

-Chargeable Costs 550
+Chargeable Costs 510

-Chargeable Income (400)
+Chargeable Income (526)

-Net (surplus) or deficit 150
+Net (surplus) or deficit (16)

-Building Control Earmarked Reserve (brought forward surplus) (15)
+Building Control Earmarked Reserve (deficit brought forward) 117

-Deficit carried over to 2015/16 135
+Deficit carried over to 2017/18

-In order to support compliance with 'the Building (Local Authority Charges) Regulations 2010 (SI 2010/404) an earmarked reserve was created in 2011/12 to hold surpluses made on chargeable activity.
-The 2014/15 deficit of £15,000 has been released from this earmarked reserve at the end of 2014/15.
+In order to support compliance with the Building (Local Authority Charges) Regulations 2010 (SI 2010/404) an earmarked reserve was created in 2011/12 to hold surpluses made on chargeable activity.
 Local Authorities are required to monitor the break-even position on chargeable activities and demonstrate taking 'one financial year with another' to ensure the chargeable service 'as nearly as possible equates to the costs incurred'.

-This information has been approved by the Chief Finance Officer, being the responsible officer under Section 151 of the Local Government Act 1972(4).
+This information has been approved by the Corporate Director (Professional Services), being the acting responsible officer under Section 151 of the Local Government Act 1972(4).

-Signature: Date: 22 June 2015
+Signature: Date: 28 June 2017